Blue racer © Joe Crowley

 Biology

 Blue racers breed in the spring.
-Females lay from five to 28 leathery eggs under rocks, in rotting logs or underground in animal burrows.
+Females lay approximately 15 leathery eggs under rocks, in rotting logs or underground in animal burrows.
 Sometimes females nest communally.
-The eggs hatch in late summer, and the young are 20 to 30 centimetres in length.
-This species reaches maturity in two to three years and can live for more than 20 years.
+The eggs hatch in late summer, and the young are 20 to 29 centimetres in length.
+This species reaches maturity in one to two years and can live for more than 10 years.

 As its name suggests, the racer is a very fast snake and can move at a speed of almost seven kilometres an hour.
 People usually catch only a glimpse of this species as it disappears quickly through tall grass or other vegetation.
 The racer eats insects, frogs, other snakes, small rodents and birds.
 Despite its scientific name, it is not a constrictor.
 In some areas, racers hibernate in groups as large as 100, but in others they overwinter in smaller groups of 10 to 15 individuals.